-accident, every attempt will be made to contact the parents or an emergency contact person.
+In the case of a sudden illness or an accident, every attempt will be made to contact the parents or an emergency contact person.
 If this is not possible or the emergency is extreme, appropriate medical treatment will be sought.

-Please inform the office staff of any changes to your contact details, especially the emergency contact Student Information Card.
+Please inform the office staff of any changes to your contact details, especially the emergency contact telephone numbers, for your child's Student Information Card.